Pure-Farming/Documentation/docs/resource-types/livestock/treatments/group-treament-event.md

 ## URLs

-Get all group greatment gvent that you have access to
+Get all group treatment events that you have access to

 ```
 GET /data/livestock/treatments/group-events